rpm-software-management/rpm/docs/manual/queryformat.md

 ```

 Each of these tags also has a version with a RPMTAG_ prefix, such as
-RPMTAG_NAME.
+`RPMTAG_NAME`.
 You can use this tags with or without the RPMTAG_ prefix.
 More detailed documentation about the tags can be found in the
 [tag documentation](tags.md).